MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ### Olumide Kolawole (<olumidekolawole26@gmail.com>)

-- Explore advanced programming features.
+- Learn how to write proper documentation for python code
-- Practice reviewing and providing constructive feedback.
+- Practice how to utilize github and git for collaborative projects
-- Learn to write more maintainable and reusable code.
+- Learn to write unit test.
+- Master giving appropriate code review

 ### Mykyta Kondratiev (<kondratiev.mikita@gmail.com>)